apache/pekko/docs/src/main/paradox/logging.md

 The first parameter to @scala[@scaladoc[Logging](pekko.event.Logging$#apply[T](bus:org.apache.pekko.event.LoggingBus,logSource:T)(implicitevidence$5:org.apache.pekko.event.LogSource[T]):org.apache.pekko.event.LoggingAdapter)] @java[@javadoc[Logging.getLogger](pekko.event.Logging#getLogger(org.apache.pekko.event.LoggingBus,java.lang.Object))] could also be any
 @apidoc[LoggingBus], specifically @scala[@scaladoc[system.eventStream](pekko.actor.ActorSystem#eventStream:org.apache.pekko.event.EventStream)] @java[@javadoc[system.getEventStream()](pekko.actor.ActorSystem#getEventStream())].
-In the demonstrated case, the actor system's address is included in the `akkaSource` representation of the log source (see @ref:[Logging Thread, Akka Source and Actor System in MDC](#logging-thread-akka-source-and-actor-system-in-mdc)), while in the second case this is not automatically done.
+In the demonstrated case, the actor system's address is included in the `pekkoSource` representation of the log source (see @ref:[Logging Thread, Pekko Source and Actor System in MDC](#logging-thread-pekko-source-and-actor-system-in-mdc)), while in the second case this is not automatically done.
 The second parameter to @scala[`Logging`] @java[`Logging.getLogger`] is the source of this logging channel.
 The source object is translated to a String according to the following rules: